-So far, the algorithm works quite well in all regions where representative catalogs are available, other that the Pacific subduction zones.
+So far, the algorithm works quite well in all regions of intermediate-high seismic activity where representative catalogs are available.

-Choice of cutoff magnitude $M{0.}$
+2.4.
+Choice of cutoff magnitude $M_0$ .

 The magnitude $M_0$ was usually chosen in accordance with the lowest magnitude completely reported, because the algorithm requires aftershocks with magnitude $m \ge M$ -3 to test an earthquake with magnitude M. But there are exclusions.
-In particularly, the quality of data for California and Italy allows to decrease $M_0$ However the tests were carried out for all 9 regions with magnitudes $M_0$ +0.2 and $M_0$ -0.2.
+In particularly, the quality of data for California and Italy allows to decrease $M_0$ However the tests were carried out for 9 regions with magnitudes $M_0$ +0.2 and $M_0$ -0.2.
 (Table 6).
 As expected, higher cutoff magnitudes did not worsen the results: there are two errors (one false alarm and one failure-to-predict) in a total of 67 earthquakes in nine regions (Table 6).
 Lower cutoff magnitudes lead to considerable increases in the number of objects (large earthquakes) and errors.
 There are 18 errors (seven false alarms and eleven failures-to-predict) in a total of 171 earthquakes.

-Let us estimate the effectiveness of prediction for "small" earthquakes ( $M_0$ -0.2 $\leq M < M_0$ ).
+Let us estimate the quality of prediction for "small" earthquakes ( $M_0$ -0.2 $\leq M < M_0$ ).
 Total number of these events is 52, 9 were followed by SLE, only 1 is predicted, 4 alarms were declared.

-$e=1-(8/9+4/52)\approx 0.03$
+$$q=1-(8/9+4/52)\approx 0.03$$

-This result shows quality of random prediction.
+This result shows quality of random guessing.

 The increase in number of failures-to-predict can be explained by the incompleteness of earthquake catalog, but there are three more false alarms, all in California (Table 6), that cannot be explained by the limited catalog.
-This fact shows that one must be careful when reducing $M_0$ , even if the catalog is complete.
-This requires special investigation in each region.
+This fact shows other limitation of selfsimilarity that is observed for regionally large earthquakes: it is not extended to intermediate events.

-The results of 1989-2003.10 monitoring.
+2.5.
+The results of 1989-2005.10 monitoring.

-All large earthquakes that occurred in the nine regions (Table 6) were monitored by the algorithm with prefixed parameters.
+All large earthquakes that occurred in the ten regions (Table 6) were monitored by the algorithm with prefixed parameters, if representative catalog of aftershock were available.
 (Levshina and Vorobieva 1992, Vorobieva, 1999) The results of the advance predictions are given in Table 7.

-26 large earthquake were tested, 7 were followed by SLE, 5 were successfully predicted.
-7 alarms were declared.
-Up to now 22 predictions were correct, and there were 4 errors: 2 false alarms and 2 failures-to-predict.
+29 large earthquake were tested, 8 were followed by SLE, and 6 were successfully predicted.
+9 alarms were declared.
+Up to now 24 predictions were correct, and there were 5 errors: 3 false alarms and 2 failures-to-predict.
 The effectiveness of the algorithm for prediction of SLE in advance

-$e=1-(2/7+7/26)\approx 0.45$
+$$e=1 - (2/8 + 3/21) \approx 0.6$$

-It turn out even better than expected value 0.4
+It turns out even better than expected value 0.55

-As predictions in advance were made with all prefixed parameters it is possible to estimate tits statistical significance.
+As predictions in advance were made with all prefixed parameters it is possible to estimate its statistical significance.
 Let us estimate the probability of getting such a result by chance.
 The probability of guessing five or more subsequent large earthquakes from a total of seven among twenty six cases, using seven alarms, is:

-$$\varepsilon = \left[C{19}^2 C_7^5 + C{19}^1 C_7^6 + C{19}^0 C_7^7\right] / C{26}^7 \approx 0.56\%,$$ where $C_n^k$ are binomial coefficients.
+$$\varepsilon = [C{21}^3 C_8^6 + C{21}^2 C_8^7 + C{21}^1 C_8^8] / C{29}^9 \approx 0.39\%,$$ where $C_n^k$ are binomial coefficients.